 Indeed, symptoms usually last three weeks and need little to no medical support.

-You should seek medical attention if you have any of the symptoms.
+Indeed, you should seek medical attention if you have any of the symptoms.
 With treatment, this disease will quickly improve within three to five days.
 But if left untreated, serious complications can occur.

 Cholera is an acute diarrhoeal infection.
 It is frequent in developing countries with inadequate sanitation.
+The condition occurs by ingestion of food with the bacterium.
+Cockroaches can spread through their faeces and vomit as contaminants if exposed to the bacterium.

-The Effects of Cockroach Infestations
+The Effects Of Cockroach Infestations

 Other pathogenic bacteria they harbour include: